Home / SMSFs / SMSF admin and compliance / SMSFs structures: Corporate or individual trustee?

 SMSFs structures: Corporate or individual trustee?

-When it comes to your setting up a self-managed super fund (SMSF), one of the first decisions is whether to choose a corporate or an individual trustee structure.
+When it comes to setting up a self-managed super fund (SMSF), one of the first decisions is whether to choose a corporate or individual trustee structure.

-Both SMSF structures have pros and cons but whichever structure you choose every member of your fund must be a trustee.
+Both SMSF structures have pros and cons, but whichever structure you choose, every member of your fund must be involved.

 The role of trustees